 When lesson time does not allow for verbal feedback, we write encouraging comments on the children's work during marking.
 (Closing the gap, scaffolding prompts) In English these are written on the blank page.
 All English and Maths are marked at least once a week.
-A green pen is used by the teacher and purple for the pupil to respond.
+A different colour pen is used (not red).